paycoreio/docs/docs/products/payout-gateway/payouts.md

 !!! warning
-    Any resolution from the **```ERROR GROUP```** transfers the payout to the **```moderation required```** state and it **will not be processed** by the processor.
+    Any resolution from the **`ERROR GROUP`** transfers the payout to the **`moderation required`** state and it **will not be processed** by the processor.

 ##  Concept Difference

-!!! info
 The difference between these concepts lies in the fact that status is a property of the payout, and resolution relates to all sub-operations and has an explanatory meaning of the cause of the error that occurred during the processing of this request.

 ## Guide